Glasgow-College-UESTC/ip-lectures/2024/lecture 11 - Structures and Bit Manipulation.md

   - Memory requirement is doubled
   - CPU time 💻 to perform the copy
 ##  Advantage of passing by value:
-  - May provide some protection 😷: modification of the copied value in function does not affect the variable passed to the function
+  - May provide some protection 😷: modification of the copied value in the function does not affect the variable passed to the function

 ---